- Shell 93.8%

 --with-ssh-agent |

-Bind-mount the host SSH agent socket into the container so that git push, git clone, etc. work with your SSH keys. |
+Bind-mount the host SSH agent socket into the container so that git push, git clone, etc. work with your SSH keys.
+See note on commit signing below. |

 --session <id> |